igor47/notes/README.md

 notes
 =====

-Just my notes on various subjects
+Just my notes on various subjects.
+The goal is to eventually have some sort of quick web framework display these as a 'blog'.